StephenMakenziWaweru/alx-higher_level_programming/README.md

-# ALX Higher Level Programming Using Python
+# ALX Higher Level Programming Using Python and JavaScript
-## The second sprint in the ALX SE program
+## The second sprint in the ALX SE program - Python
+## The third sprint in the ALX SE program - JavaScript, web, and Python

 <img src="img.jpg" width="100%" height="auto">